djaus2/CC2650SensorTag-CE/README.md

 Bug Fix 2:
 ==============================
 Can now run reliably on on RPI3.
-See my blog (coming)
+See my blog (coming). **RPI3 has run for over 15 hours without missing a beat!**

 Bug Fix 1: Now reads all sensors.
 ===============================